Dinner at Bazaar Miami

 It was time for dessert.
 Yes, we made room and we chose the Spanish flan with caramel sauce and passion fruit whipped cream.
 Add a cup of espresso and we were finished, or so I thought.

 The dining room was winding down and we struck up a conversation with our server.
 In the small world category, he had recently attended a wedding in Little Rock.
 His friend’s groom was an acquaintance of mine.
 Then the house manager visits and begins to chat.
-Marty had told him that I was from Arkansas, our appreciation of chef Andres cuisine and love of iberico ham.
+Marty had told him that I was from Arkansas, my appreciation of chef Andres cuisine and love of iberico ham.
 In the middle of our conversation, Marty arrives with a portion of freshly sliced ham for each of us.
 It was a non-traditional final course, but much appreciated.

 Our evening at Bazaar ended on that high note and we exited to a clear, starlit Miami night.